dsidavis/ZooScanned/README.md

 + We run Rtesseract::GetBoxes() on each TIFF image to get the data.frame of top, left, right, bottom, text, confidence values for each word tesseract finds.
 + We run the command-line tesseract program to generate the lines of text that are separated into

+## Where to Put Code

++ Add R functions in the R/ directory.
++ Add files with R commands that operate on one or more files in scripts/.
+Hopefully these call functions stored in the R/ directory.
++ Make certain to keep all your code in the R/  or scripts/ rather than just interactively in the R session and then we lose it.
+Reproducability of all steps is key.
++ Keep careful notes of what you tried, what worked, what didn't, what PDF documents and pages exhibited interesting characteristics, ...